 Empathy is an important trait to hold; as human beings, we need to be able to see things from other people’s points of view.
 It is also important that we be sympathetic towards the thoughts and feelings of others.

 Taking the time to read both fiction and non-fiction before bed can help our brains to explore alternative theories and the perspectives of others whilst helping us with the above traits.

 In a technology-led society, we are used to having everything we need at our fingertips and rarely do we have to think about something for too long – that’s if we don’t want to, of course!
-This means that our lives are much more efficient but regularly hampered by poor concentration, as all of these gadgets mean it’s often not long before we are ready to move on to the next thing – this is where reading comes in.
+This means that our lives are much more efficient but regularly hampered by poor concentration, as all of these gadgets mean our attention span is diminished – this is where reading comes in.